codecliff/PhotoGlimmer/README.md

-# PhotoGlimmer - Illuminating  People In Photos ( Version 0.4.0  to be released on 2025-06-10)
+# PhotoGlimmer - Illuminating  People In Photos

 #### ✨✨ The photo editor that makes you look as sharp as the landscape behind you (or the vice versa) ✨✨